hardcamls/zprize/msm-field-multiplication.md

 In the discussion above, the subtraction at the end of Stage 1 only requires the least significant
 $n+2$ bits (because the error is at most $3P$).
-As a result, we can use a truncated LSB multiplier to compute $q''P$ instead of a full multiplier.
+As a result, we can use a truncated LSB multiplier to compute $q′′P$ instead of a full multiplier.
 This follows from the Karatsuba multiplication formulation by just dropping the high order term ($z_2$).
 Further, we can recursively apply this idea to build an LSB-truncated Karatsuba multiplier.